Skip to content

 My name is Kori Stoll.
 I am 38 years old.
 I graduated high school in 2000, then started at ECC right away.
 I took a summer class to get my feet wet and started part-time in the fall.
 Then, I had a medical situation that forced me to take a break.
 When I was deciding what to do after I recovered, the idea of coming back to school made me nervous because I was afraid that it would take me a long time to finish.
 When I actually looked at my plan, I realized that I was halfway there, and I thought to myself, “I can do this; this is feasible,” and that helped me push through.

-The other thing that contributed to the long road was deciding exactly what I wanted to study.
-I’ve always wanted to be a teacher, but I had a hard time deciding what level I wanted to teach.
-I initially thought that I wanted to be a preschool teacher, but then I worked as an assistant teacher with preschool kids, I realized that wasn’t for me.
+The other thing contributing to the long road was deciding exactly what I wanted to study.
+I’ve always wanted to be a teacher, but I had a hard time deciding what level I wanted to teach at.
+I initially thought that I wanted to be a preschool teacher, but then, after working as an assistant teacher with preschool kids, I realized that wasn’t for me.

 Oprah Winfrey once said: “Sometimes you find out what you are supposed to be doing by doing the things you are not supposed to do.”

-It was during the Introduction to Education course at ECC that I finally realized what I wanted.
+During the Introduction to Education course at ECC, I finally realized what I wanted.
 The class required me to complete 15 hours of observation: five hours in elementary school, five hours in middle school, and five hours in high school.
-It was so helpful, and I decided that I want to teach middle school.
+It was so helpful that I decided that I wanted to teach middle school.
 I will be transferring to get my Bachelor’s Degree in Secondary Education.

-Fellow graduates and to everyone who is watching right now, I will leave you with this, even if the thing you want is taking you a long time to get, keep going because it’s worth it in the end.
+Fellow graduates and everyone watching right now, I will leave you with this: even if the thing you want is taking you a long time to get, keep going because it’s worth it in the end.

 – Kori Stoll, Elgin